How to Create an eBook that Cannot be Copied or Shared

 If you self-publish an eBook in a simple format with no protection, it can be copied easily.
 Anyone on the internet can copy the text from the eBook and put it on a new Word document or PDF document and republish it.
 It could be in their name.
 Yes, it is essential to protect your published eBook.

 Why is it essential to protect my eBook?

-The sad truth about the publishing industry and authors is that eBook piracy and the illegal distribution of eBooks on the internet is serious issue.
+The sad truth about the publishing industry and authors is that eBook piracy and the illegal distribution of eBooks on the internet is a serious issue.
 A commoner or a new author has no idea at the level of piracy.
 Authors and publishers are losing millions of dollars from eBook sales.

 It does not mean you should let it happen.
-It would help if you assured that there is no piracy and downloading your book illegally.
+It would help if you are assured that there is no piracy and downloading your book illegally.
 You will have to protect your eBooks.